dlaieburner/2025-leaderboard-open/README.md

 ### 2. Prepare Your Submission File

 1. Create a **new branch** in your forked repository for your submission (e.g., `git checkout -b my-new-submission`).
-2. Create your Python submission file.
+2. Create your Python (.py) submission file.
+(If you have a notebook .ipynb file, convert it to .py via `jupytext` or Download from Colab/Jupyter).
 Your file must contain the required model or function as specified in the contest rules.
 3.  **Name Your File:** Your file name must be descriptive of your team or model, and it must be **unique** (e.g., `team-alpha.py` or `model-v3.py`).

 ### 3. Place the Submission File

-Place your newly created Python file **ONLY** in the **`submissions/`** folder of your new branch.
+Place your newly created Python (.py) file **ONLY** in the **`submissions/`** folder of your new branch.

 > ⚠️ **Important:** Do not modify any files outside of your new submission file.